QVPR/aarapsiproject/README.md

 - https://github.com/GabeBolton/ImageLocationSecurity

 ## Paper 1: 'Improving Robot Navigation Through Instantaneous and Historical Verification of Localization Estimates'
+Code can be found in the Paper 1 folder.
 Data sets can be downloaded from Google Drive:
 <https://drive.google.com/drive/folders/1346i4FKIC8ej-eyE_RBHQUNUxjE2F3a3?usp=sharing>